ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

 2) **Determine if your bug is really a bug**.

 You shouldn't file a bug if you're requesting support.
-For that you can use the `mail group`_.
+For that you can use `GitHub Discussions`_.

 3) **Make sure your bug hasn't already been reported**.